JimeBlue/dev-finder/README.md

 bun install
 ```

-## Development Server
+## Usage

-Start the development server on `http://localhost:3000`:
+**Development Server:**

+To start the development server, run the following command.
+Your application will be available at http://localhost:3000:

 ```bash
 # npm